Skip to Main Content

 When working with research partners, e.g., any project where you are not the sole researcher - you'll need to know who on the team owns the copyright to your research outputs - and all copyright owners will need to come to an agreement about how the project's data may be used or shared with others after the project ends.

-• If your research partner(s) are from other institutions - be aware that different institutions/jurisdictions will have different requirements with respect to data security, data governance, privacy, consent forms, research ethics, copyright and more.
+• If your research partner(s) are from other institutions and/or other copyright jurisdictions - be aware that they likely have different requirements with respect to data security, data governance, privacy, consent forms, research ethics, copyright and more.

 It may be in the best interests of the group to negotiate a formal agreement detailing the uses/sharing options will be permitted with respect to your joint intellectual property.
 Every member would need to sign this at the outset of the project - ideally in consultation with a legal expert as well as other campus responsible departments such as RIO, the Privacy Office, and the Research Ethics Board.